A. The fate of the 144,000.

 d.
 He shall be tormented with fire and brimstone in the presence of the holy angels and in the presence of the Lamb.
 And the smoke of their torment ascends forever and ever; and they have no rest day or night: This passage teaches several important truths about hell and the eternal destiny of the damned.

 i.
 He shall be tormented with fire and brimstone: This shows that the suffering of hell is real torment, that it is painful and repulsive.
-“The modern vogue for dispensing with hell has no counterpart in Revelation.”
-(Morris)
+"The modern vogue for dispensing with hell has no counterpart in Revelation."
+(L. Morris)

 ii.
 In the presence of the holy angels and in the presence of the Lamb: This shows that God is not absent from hell.
-He is there in all His holiness and righteous judgment.
+He is present in all His holiness and righteous judgment.
 Those who are in hell will wish God were absent, but He will not be.
-It is wrong to say that hell will be devoid of the presence of God; but it will be devoid of His love.
+It is wrong to say that hell will be devoid of the presence of God; but it will be without any sense of His love.
 The presence of Jesus will be there, but only the presence of His holy justice and wrath against sin.

 iii.
 The smoke of their torment ascends forever and ever; and they have no rest day or night: Those who worship the Antichrist and receive his mark will endure this wrath and indignation for eternity in hell.
 Here, the fact of eternal torment is plainly stated; forever and ever means "forever and ever."
 If the only consequences for sin are in this life, or if the only penalty for sin is temporary, then clever sinners have won out over God.
 Walvoord says of the phrase forever and ever: "Literally 'into the ages of ages,' the strongest expression of eternity of which the Greek is capable."